 In the similar scenario, if an article is there without any date, it will get the benefit of doubt and hence more click compare to article dated 2008 & 2010.
 This is no rocket-science, and you can clearly notice this from your search pattern.

-For an example, lets see result for a similar search query here:
+For example, let’s see a result for a similar search query here:

-You could see results from 2009-2012, and ask yourself which result you are more likely to click on.
-Despite of having a big name like mashable and Sixrevisions, I would prefer clicking on one with most recent date or one with author picture (Trust factor).
-Now, lets take another example:
+You could see results from 2009-2015, and ask yourself which result you are more likely to click on.
+Despite having a big name like Mashable and Six Revisions, I would prefer clicking on one with the most recent date or one with author picture (Trust factor).
+Now, let’s take another example:

 In this example, battle to get more click is between post with no date, and post dated 2010.
 Which result you are more likely to click on?

-Above examples are just to prove the point that removing date stamp from your search description will be really helpful to get more CTR.
-Now, there is one big catch about removing dates is, you need to have a Website with evergreen content.
-If you are running a news site, where dates plays an important role for good user experience, this technique may backfire on you, and you will be seen as a bad user-experience.
+Above examples are just to prove the point that removing date stamp from your search description will be helpful to get more CTR.
+Now, there is one big catch about removing dates is; you need to have a Website with evergreen content.
+If you are running a news site, where dates play an important role for good user experience, this technique may backfire on you, and you will be seen as a bad user experience.
 So, before you use below given solution, make sure you know what you are doing.

-I’m not a coder, and I mostly rely on plugins or easy to follow steps to get things done on my site.
-Date exclusion SEO is one such WordPress plugin, which makes your work easier, and helps you to remove date from SERP’s.
-The best thing about this plugin is, it gives few option, which will be very helpful.
-Though it’s an outdated plugin, but I tried with WordPress 3.5+ for one of my client site, and it worked without any issue. <Plugin link>
+Another plugin which is little outdated & doesn’t work with all the theme, but as it’s free you should try it, & it’s call Date exclusion SEO.
+It helps you to remove the date from SERP’s.
+The best thing about this plugin is; it gives few option, which will be very helpful.
+Though it’s an outdated plugin, but I tried with WordPress 4.1+ for one of my client sites, and it worked without any issue. <Plugin link>

 Also check out:

-Personally, I don’t like the idea of removing date from posts, as it gives a bad user-expereince but at times to beat the Panda animal out of your blog, it becomes necessary.
+Personally, I don’t like the idea of removing the date from posts, as it gives a bad user-experience but at times to beat the Panda animal out of your blog, it becomes necessary.